Wüsthof: Company overview

-Wüsthof knives have been made in Solingen by the family-owned operation since 1814.
-The company is currently headed by cousins Harald Wüsthof and Viola Wüsthof.
-It operates three production facilities and an R&D department in the "City of Blades", where all Wüsthof knives are designed and manufactured.
+Wüsthof knives have been made in Solingen by the family-owned business since 1814.
+The company is currently headed by cousins Harald and Viola Wüsthof.
+It operates three production facilities and an R&D department in the "City of Blades", where the Wüsthof knives are designed and manufactured.

-The company's international distribution network comprises over 80 countries; around 80% of Wüsthof's revenues are generated outside Germany.
-In the US and Canada, distribution is coordinated by the subsidiaries Wusthof Trident of America Inc. (WUSA), headquartered in Norwalk, Connecticut, and Wusthof Trident of Canada (WCAN), located in Ottawa.

-Wüsthof regularly exhibits at international trade fairs such as Maison et Objet (Paris), Ambiente (Frankfurt), International Home + Housewares Show (Chicago) or Spring Fair (Birmingham).
+The company's international distribution network spans over 80 countries; around 80% of Wüsthof's revenues are generated outside Germany.
+In the U.S. and Canada, distribution is coordinated by the subsidiaries Wusthof Trident of America Inc. (WUSA), headquartered in Norwalk, Connecticut, and Wusthof Trident of Canada (WCAN), located in Ottawa.
+Wüsthof regularly exhibits at international trade fairs including Maison et Objet (Paris), Ambiente (Frankfurt), International Home + Housewares Show (Chicago), and Spring Fair (Birmingham).

 Production

 The Wüsthof production facilities in Solingen are highly automated, with more than 100 robots performing many steps in the knife-making process, while specific tasks such as the finishing of the edges and surfaces, and the final honing of the blade, are still completed manually.

 Most Wüsthof knives are precision-forged, except for the laser-cut (stamped) Gourmet, Silverpoint and Urban Farmer series.
 Forged and stamped knives differ in the steps employed to manufacture the knife blanks: the basic shape and the integral bolster of forged blades are precision forged in a die at 2200 °F (1200 °C) and then hardened at 1920 °F (1050 °C), while stamped blanks are laser-cut from a stainless steel plate.
-Wüsthof forged knives have more than 40 steps in their manufacturing process; stamped Wüsthof knives have 14.
+Wüsthof forged knives have more than 54 steps in their manufacturing process; stamped Wüsthof knives have over 40.
 For blade sharpening, Wüsthof employs its proprietary automated PEtec procedure ("Precision Edge technology"): the optimum tilt of the blade during the automated sharpening process is computed based on individual laser measurements of each blade, thus ensuring consistent results.
 German-style knives are sharpened to an angle of 14 degrees per side; Japanese-style knives are sharpened to an angle of 10 degrees per side.

 Steel

 All Wüsthof knives, except for the Silverpoint series (made with steel grade X46Cr13), have the formula "X50CrMoV15" etched into their blade, signifying that the single block of corrosion resistant steel alloy it is made from contains 0.5% carbon, 15% chromium and unspecified smaller amounts of molybdenum and vanadium.
-X50CrMoV15 is the German DIN standard name of the alloy, with material number (W-Nr standard) 1.4116.
+The German DIN standard name of the alloy is X50CrMoV15, with material number (W-Nr standard) 1.4116.